 In addition to the possibility of revoking an episode in the course of the subsequent survey wave, there is also the possibility of revoking an episode during the interview.
 For this purpose, a check module is used after the biographical information has been recorded.
 It ensures that the life course is captured as completely as possible.
 The biographical episodes asked in the thematically structured questionnaire modules are already examined in the interview for their chronological plausibility.

 To verify the temporal consistency of the events across the questionnaire modules, a complete overview of all types of events is created.
 For this purpose, all recorded biographical episodes are displayed in tabular form in the check module.
 If gaps or overlaps are indicated, the respondent will be asked again.
 He or she can then make corrections, add new episodes, or revoke already recorded episodes.
-The identification of episodes revoked in the check module is possible in the spell datasets by the variable "Biography: Type of event (edited)" (spms=20); the addition of new episodes in the check module is indicated in the variable "Episode mode" (ts23550=4 in spEmp).
-A detailed description of the functionality of the check module for reported life courses (in German language) can be found on the website in the section "Data Documentation":
+The identification of episodes revoked in the check module is possible in the spell datasets by the variable spms==20 "Biography: Type of event (edited)".

+The addition of new episodes in the check module is indicated in the variable ts23550=4 "Episode mode" (in spEmp).
+A detailed description of the functionality of the check module for reported life courses is given in Hess et al., 2012 (in German language), which can be found on the documentation page:

-→ www.neps-data.de > Data Center > Data and Documentation > Starting Cohort Adults > Documentation
+www.neps-data.de>Data Center>Data and Documentation Starting Cohort Adults>Documentation